anacierdem/libdragon-docker/README.md

 > [!NOTE]
 > When working in this devcontainer on a Linux host, you can build and install the latest executable in `${HOME}/.local/bin` by running `npm run install-host` (in the container) to test it on your host.

-#### Future direction

-- The cli is not enabled on `libdragon` devcontainer, so you cannot currently use actions like `install` or `disasm`.
-This is supported by the cli (via `DOCKER_CONTAINER`) but not yet enabled on the devcontainer.
-- In the devcontainer, uploading via USB is not yet implemented.
-- Error matching is not yet tested.
-- Ideally the necessary extensions should be automatically installed.
-This is not configured yet.

 ## As an NPM dependency